 2024 Lexus TX 550h+ Review: Is it the Best Luxury Hybrid SUV?

-Alright, folks, let’s talk about Lexus’s latest swing at the three-row SUV market, the 2024 Lexus TX 550h+.
-If you’ve been holding out for a plush family hauler that doesn’t guzzle gas like a frat boy with a keg, this hybrid might just be your new best friend.
-With its sleek design, tech-packed interior, and eco-friendly powertrain, Lexus is throwing its hat into a highly competitive ring.
-Let’s find out if this is the best luxury hybrid SUV you can buy.
+OK, y’all, we need to chat about Lexus’s new shot at the three-row SUV segment: the 2024 Lexus TX 550h+.
+If you’ve been patiently waiting for a plush family hauler that doesn’t drink gas like a frat boy at the keg party, this hybrid should be just what you’ve been wanting.
+And with its sexy exterior design, ultra-modern cabin and eco-friendly powertrain, Lexus is entering a very crowded arena.
+Let’s see if it’s the ultimate luxury hybrid SUV you can buy.

 What’s the Lexus TX Lineup?

-Before we zoom in on the 550h+ specifically, let’s take a quick lap around the TX lineup.
+Before we go ahead and focus in on the 550h+ specifically, here’s a quick lap around the TX family.
 Lexus offers three trims:

-- TX 350: The gas-only base model with a turbocharged 2.4L four-cylinder engine (275 hp).
-Think of it as the entry-level luxury you’d bring home to meet the parents.
+- TX 350: The base gas-only model this one gets a turbocharged 2.4L four-cylinder engine (275 hp).
+Think of it as the entry-level luxury you’d take home to meet the parents

-- TX 500h: A hybrid setup featuring a 2.4L turbocharged engine paired with an electric motor (366 hp).
-This one’s for those who want a bit more punch without feeling guilty at the pump.
+- TX 500h: Hybrid power consisting of 2.4L turbocharged engine with an electric motor (366 hp).
+This one’s for drivers who like a little more punch without compunction at the pump

 The Lowdown on TX 550h+ Specs & Features